Everything you wanted to know about nexus (but were afraid to ask!)

 However, as states attempt to collect as much sales tax as they can, nexus-triggering possibilities keep growing.
 Amazon.com, for example, collects sales tax in half the states in which it does business due to expanding definitions of nexus.

-Sales tax solution
+A scalable sales tax solution

 Knowing where you have nexus is crucial for small businesses, yet it is a specialized area that requires state-by-state research—and one that changes constantly.
 It can take a lot of time and effort to make sure you are getting nexus right, and if you don’t, the consequences of noncompliance can cost you even more time — and money.